The test checklist for exam 1 is now available. Reminder that the exam will be held in class on Tuesday February 10.

 Understand the core statistical and logical principles which guide knowledge discovery

-Describe and apply various approaches to identifying similarity
+Describe and apply various approaches to identifying patterns and similarity

 Describe and apply the data mining process and demonstrate proficiency in preprocessing and visualizing data